Possible Bearish Inside Day Candle Pattern Detected for Nike Inc -Cl B (NYSE:NKE) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Nike Inc -Cl B (NYSE:NKE)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Nike Inc -Cl B (NYSE:NKE) based on the price action in the company's shares.
-Today's price range of $103.91 and $104.42 is within yesterday's high and low of the day.
+Yesterday's price range of $103.90 and $104.44 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Nike Inc -Cl B may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 NIKE, Inc. designs, develops, and markets athletic footwear, apparel, equipment, and accessory products for men, women, and children.
 The Company sells its products worldwide to retail stores, through its own stores, subsidiaries, and distributors.